 The MEC's steam roster was mostly purchased new, but a number of engines were purchased second-hand from the B&M over the years - several class S-1 2-10-2s and one H-2 0-8-0.
 Additionally, a number of B&M G-10 and G-11 0-6-0s and two more H-2 0-8-0s were purchased by Portland Terminal.
 See my B&M Steam Locomotives page for more information.

 Maine Central Steam Locomotives by E. B. Robertson has a complete post-1923 roster and a mix of diagrams and B&W photographs.
 This is a privately printed paperback book that has gone through a number of editions since it first appeared in 1979.
 An all-time locomotive roster of MEC and predecessors appeared in the Railway & Locomotive Historical Society publication Railroad History No. 152 Spring 1985.
-As far as I know, no MEC steam ran after 1954, but some engines were not scrapped until considerably later.
+As far as I know, no MEC steam ran after 1954, but some engines were used for snow melting and not scrapped until considerably later.

 MEC USRA Mikados 621 - 626 were built by Alco at Schenectady in 1919.
 Their tender capacity was 16 tons of coal and 10,000 gallons of water.
 They were included in the S class with MEC-designed 2-8-2s built before and after them (601 - 620, 627 - 632), although the USRA engines were differently equipped and a bit bigger.
 I haven't seen any photos in "as delivered" condition.
 The best reference I've seen to date is an article in the May 1999 Railroad Model Craftsman; in it Robert Bennet explains how he detailed an HO scale Bowser cast metal kit as MEC 626.